 Pace, David.
 The Decoding the Disciplines Paradigm (Indiana University Press) (Spring 2016).

-Pace, David.
-“Opening history’s ‘black boxes’: Decoding the disciplinary unconscious of historians” in Carolin Kreber (Ed.), Teaching and Learning Within and Beyond disciplinary boundaries (London: Routledge, 2008). pp. 96-104.
+___.
+“Opening history’s ‘black boxes’: Decoding the disciplinary unconscious of historians” in Caroline Kreber (Ed.), Teaching and Learning Within and Beyond disciplinary boundaries (London: Routledge, 2008). pp. 96-104.

 Pace, David and Joan Middendorf, “Using Just-in-time teaching in history.”
 In S. Simkins & M. Maier (Eds.), Just-in-Time Teaching Across the Disciplines and Across the Academy (Sterling, VA: Stylus, 2010), pp. 153-162.